Next Steps

 Rachael Speck

-Rachael grew up in JCC camps both as a camper at the Harrisburg JCC Day Camp and as a camper, seasonal staff member and most recently the Associate Director at Emma Kaufmann Camp, the Pittsburgh JCC’s overnight camp.
-In between, she worked as an educator in the JCC’s Early Childhood Development Center, spent time as a program-coordinator for the Clubhouse after-school program and led the Young Adult Division at the Jewish Federation of Greater Pittsburgh.
+Rachael has over 15 years of experience in Jewish community engagement, youth programming and development and camping.
+She grew up in JCC camps both as a camper at the Harrisburg JCC Day Camp and as a camper, seasonal staff member and most recently the Associate Director at Emma Kaufmann Camp, the Pittsburgh JCC’s overnight camp.
+In between, she worked as an educator in the JCC’s Early Childhood Development Center, spent time as a program-coordinator for the Clubhouse after-school program and led fundraising, leadership development and outreach and engagement efforts for the Young Adult Division at the Jewish Federation of Greater Pittsburgh.
 Rachael holds degrees from Indiana University in both journalism and sociology and is a graduate of the Foundation for Jewish Camp’s Yitro Professional Leadership program.
 In her role at the JCC, Rachael oversees all JCC Day Camps, children and family programming and is the director of J&R Day Camp in Monroeville.
 Rachael lives in Greenfield with her husband Alex and two sons, Dylan and Parker.

 Rachael Speck, 412-697-3537 Summer: 412-829-7707